tottenjordan/mlops-on-gcp/model_serving/tfserving-caip/README.md

 ## Environment setup

-The code samples where tested on [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks) using the standard TensorFlow 2.2 image.
+The code samples were tested on [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks) using the standard TensorFlow 2.2 image.